cube-js/cube/docs/content/Frontend-Integrations/@cubejs-client-ngx.md

 menuOrder: 4
 ---

-`@cubejs-client/ngx` provides Angular Module for easy integration Cube.js into an Angular app.
+`@cubejs-client/ngx` provides Angular Module for easy integration Cube into an Angular app.

 ## Installation